 The Graduate Student Symposium

-The 33rd Annual Boston University Graduate Symposium in the History of Art and Architecture
+The 35th Annual Boston University Graduate Symposium in the History of Art & Architecture

-The Symposium will be held Friday, March 24 – Saturday, March 25, 2017, with a keynote lecture by Dr. Joanna Grabski, John and Christine Warner Professor and Chair of Art History and Visual Culture at Denison University, on Friday evening at the Boston University Art Gallery and graduate presentations on Saturday in the Riley Seminar Room of the Museum of Fine Arts, Boston.
+The Symposium will be held Saturday, March 2, 2019, with a keynote lecture (TBD) and graduate presentations in the Trustees Room of the Museum of Fine Arts, Boston.

-This event is generously sponsored by the Boston University Center for the Humanities; the Boston University Department of History of Art & Architecture; the Museum of Fine Arts, Boston; the Boston University Graduate Student History of Art & Architecture Association; and the Boston University Art Gallery at the Stone Gallery.
+This event is generously sponsored by the Boston University Center for the Humanities; the Boston University Department of History of Art & Architecture; the Museum of Fine Arts, Boston; and the Boston University Graduate Student History of Art & Architecture Association